 The ICTD is a research network dedicated to improving tax policies and practices in lower-income countries.
 We aim to do this through (a) undertaking policy relevant research to a high professional standard, (b) disseminating the results of that research effectively, and c) building the research capacity of our partners.
 The ICTD strongly encourages collaboration and co-production of research between Northern and Southern partners, and between researchers, tax officials, and tax policymakers.
 Ideally such collaboration would occur throughout the key steps of a typical project’s cycle, including the design, implementation, data analysis and writing up.
 Please see our principles of engagement for research collaborations here.

-From time to time, the ICTD may issue calls for research proposals in specific areas, and provide specific guidance on how to respond to those calls.
+From time to time, the ICTD may issue calls for research proposals in specific areas and provide specific guidance on how to respond to those calls.
+At the moment we have an open call for research for the DIGITAX programme and for research on tax treaties and lower-income countries.
 However, even if there is no specific call, we are always open to receiving ideas through brief research proposals, especially from African researchers, tax officials, and tax policymakers.

 - What question (or questions) am I going to try to answer?